Transfer tax in an exchange deal, distribution of matrimonial assets and distribution of estate

-If you agree with one or more counterparts that property will be exchanged, all the parties to such a contract must pay transfer tax.
-For example, if you hand over the shares of your flat in a housing company to someone and he or she gives you another housing-company flat in exchange, both you and that other person must file transfer tax returns and pay transfer taxes accordingly.
+If you exchange property subject to transfer tax for other such property, all parties to the exchange deal must pay transfer tax.
+For example, if you give your share in a housing company to someone else, and they give you another housing company share in exchange, both of you must file a transfer tax return and pay transfer tax.

 The amount of transfer tax is based on the fair market value of any assets handed over